top of page

 Engaging businesses and healthcare providers in advocacy efforts can also be beneficial.
 Companies that serve seniors have a vested interest in policies that support their customers.
 By working with these stakeholders, Senior Empowerment Project can build a coalition that demonstrates the economic and social importance of supporting senior-friendly policies.

-Proposing Legislative Solutions
+Proposed Legislative Solutions

 • Advocating for stronger protections against elder abuse and financial fraud.